 Our country needs leaders of character now more than ever.
 VMI serves this need by developing men and women who think and act ethically, lead by example, inspire confidence, and are willing to work hard to achieve their goals.
 They endure rigorous training that promotes resilience and perseverance.
+Opportunities for cadets to hone their leadership skills are many and varied.
+Examples include participation in club sports, extracurricular activities, academic clubs and honor societies.
+Center for Leadership and Ethics programs, and the regimental and class systems.
 Similarly, through NCAA athletics, leadership opportunities abound on the field of competition where individual and team skills are demonstrated.
-Our unique method of education symbolized by a three-legged stool (academics, military, athletics) has produced Rhodes Scholars, numerous military leaders, captains of industry, and a civil rights martyr.
+Our unique method of education, symbolized by a three-legged stool (academics, military, athletics), has produced Rhodes Scholars, numerous military leaders, and captains of industry.
 We intend to continue this great tradition and find ways to improve upon it.
 We strive to elevate VMI's approach to leader development to world-renowned status.